Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 There are a significant number of other options than what we advertise online.
 (Actually, [here's a link](http://boise.craigslist.org/search/sss?userpostingid=7513647547) to all of those listings)
 If you are at all interested, I can send you pictures and model numbers of other options at just about any price range you want to see.<br/>
 I'm not plugging work because I work there, I don't get commission or anything.
-These are simply hands down the best deals I have ever seen outside of getting lucky on Ebay, FB marketplace, or KSL.
+These are simply hands down the best deals I have ever seen outside of getting lucky on EBay, FB marketplace, KSL, etc.

 ## An embarrasing ramble about why I love this laptop.
 Take it as you will.